ChaseYin/ChaseYin/README.md

 - 👋 Hi, I’m @ChaseYin
-- 😅 I’m interested in getting a job.
+- 😅 I’m interested in getting a job. (already have one😄)
 - 💜 8&24 4ever.